okta/okta-aws-cli/README.md

 A simple URL is given to the operator to open in a browser and from there the CLI's authentication and authorization is initiated.
-The Okta AWS CLI doesn't prompt for passwords or any other user credentials itself, or offers to store credentials on a desktop keychain.
+The Okta AWS CLI doesn't prompt for passwords or any other user credentials itself, or offers to store user credentials on a desktop keychain.

 The configuration of the Okta AWS CLI is minimal with only three required
 values: Okta org domain name, OIDC app id, and AWS Fed app ID.
 There isn't a